gravitational/teleport/README.md

 * Role-based access control (RBAC) for SSH protocol.

-In addition to its hallmark features, Teleport is interesting for smaller teams because it facilitates easy adoption the best SSH practices like:
+In addition to its hallmark features, Teleport is interesting for smaller teams because it facilitates easy adoption of the best SSH practices like:

 - No need to distribute keys: Teleport uses certificate-based access with automatic certificate expiration time.
 - 2nd factor authentication (2FA) for SSH.